-GRIESBECK: May I say a few words about the blue card and the conclusion from our President Claude Moraes?
+MEP GRIESBECK.
+May I say a few words about the blue card and the conclusion from our President Claude Moraes?

-(Continues through interpreter.)
-Just to -just to add to what Claude said, on the blue card, Claude Moraes, our president, used to be the rapporteur on this file.
+[Continues through interpreter.]
+Just to add to what Claude said, on the blue card, Claude Moraes, our president, used to be the rapporteur on this file.
 And he was in charge of this file.
-And I want to congratulate him for the great work that he has put into it, and the progress that had been - that had been made.
-A blue card would have been one way of opening routes for migrants - legal routes for migrants to come to Europe.
+And I want to congratulate him for the great work that he has put into it, and the progress that had been made.
+A blue card would have been one way of opening routes for migrants-legal routes for migrants to come to Europe.
 And that would have been a good thing.
-Now it is - it is because of the reluctance of some member states and their hypocrisy, in a way, that this dossier has not seen the light yet, or at least not seen the light in the way that it - that it should be.
+Now it is because of the reluctance of some member states and their hypocrisy, in a way, that this dossier has not seen the light yet, or at least not seen the light in the way that it should be.

 Blue card would have been also an important issue because we are actually facing here two major problems in Europe.
 One is the problem of migration.
-And this problem of migration can basically cause us harm and bring down Europe if we are not able to provide for the good - for the good replies to it.
+And this problem of migration can basically cause us harm and bring down Europe if we are not able to provide for the good-for the good replies to it.
 And the blue card, in a way, would have been one way of a good response to that.
 And on the other hand, that was the question of Mischa from the start, the demographic development and the demographic change of Europe.
 If you look at Europe in a couple of years from now it will be a continent of gray hair, like myself.
-(Laughter.)
+[Laughter.]

 And as paradox as it might sound, so on this one hand this migration issue, and at the same time we need something in terms of migration if we don't want to become the continent of gray hair.
 So that is a very big issue.
 And these are the two challenges that we are currently facing.

-THOMPSON: OK.
-So we're going to do a really quick lighting round to see if we can end in five minutes.
-And - (laughs) - and so with that we'll take the two questions here.

-Q: Dan Stoller from Bloomberg.
+Dr. THOMPSON.
+Okay.
+So we're going to do a really quick lighting round to see if we can end in 5 minutes.
+And-[laughs]-and so with that we'll take the two questions here.
+QUESTIONER.
+Dan Stoller from Bloomberg.